-When to Go: Anytime is fine, but traditionally the best results have been documented after 9 p.m.
+Anytime is fine, but traditionally the best results have been documented after 9 p.m.

 To save money, buy a regular light, a red silk flower, and a gorilla tape the flower over the light.
 Voila, a red light.
 You can purchase the lights you wear around your head and have your hands free to change your camera settings.

-A DSLR Camera: Can be used for Ghost Hunting Photography but cannot see in the dark ultimately.
+It can be used for Ghost Hunting Photography but cannot see in the dark ultimately.
 You can use a red light to illuminate the area or bring a flashlight for focusing, and you can quickly obtain apparitions if you can stand the insidious invasion of the paranormal.

-Full Spectrum Digital Camera: – Takes quality Full Spectrum photos and video.
+Takes quality Full Spectrum photos and video.
 They have been professionally modified to accept deeper Ultraviolet (UV) and Infrared (IR) light to allow pictures deep into the usually unseen light spectrum.
 Best used with an external infrared light source.

-Infrared (IR) Digital Camera: – Takes quality IR photos and video with the convenience and ease of a compact digital camera with a built-in infrared light source.
+It takes quality IR photos and video with the convenience and ease of a compact digital camera with a built-in infrared light source.

 Measure fluctuations in electromagnet fields (or EM fields).
 These fields directly result from electrical appliances in a home, cell phones, power lines outside, and even solar activity and weather fluctuations.
 Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields in their attempt to manifest themselves or interact with our world.
 When your meter goes off, do a long exposure on your tripod.
 Keeping in mind the sources of other things that will make your meter go off, understand these meters are not always accurate.
 Use your sixth sense to find the apparitions.

-Another way to focus in darker areas is to turn on live view.
+Another way to focus in darker areas is to turn on the live view.
 Hit your zoom button and zoom in on something lit.
 Expose your image.
 When you zoom in, the camera can see it better to grab focus.
 If you do multiple shots in the exact location without touching your camera, you can then gently put your camera into manual focus without disturbing the focus.
 Then each time, you will not have to refocus.